locoxsoco/GG-Assist/plugins/examples/gemini/README.md

 - **Unexpected Responses?** Check the configuration in `config.json`

 ## 👥 Want to Contribute?
 We'd love your help making this plugin even better!
-Feel free to submit a Pull Request following NVIDIA's contribution guidelines.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## ⚖️ Legal Note
+## 🙏 Acknowledgments
-This plugin is a third-party integration and is not officially associated with Google or its Gemini API.
-NVIDIA Project G-Assist is a trademark of NVIDIA Corporation.
+We use some amazing open-source software to make this work.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for the full list.

 ## 🆘 Need Help?
 If you run into issues: